 Human trafficking is a problem in nearly every part of the world.
-In Latin America, large numbers of people migrate across borders every day, fueling opportunity for traffickers to prey on vulnerable people.
+The unique problem of human trafficking in Latin America is augmented by immigration.
+Large numbers of people migrate across borders every day, fueling opportunity for traffickers to prey on vulnerable people.

 "Traffickers are experts in exploiting the vulnerabilities of marginalized people.
 They are really adept at manipulating the desperation of the poor."